alexloveslinux/fileTweaker/README.md

 # FileTweaker
-Simple file tweaker using tkinter, os and shutil.
+Simple file tweaker using tkinter and os.